Huckdirks/text-excuse-generator/docs/README.md

 You'll need to create a [Twilio](https://www.twilio.com/try-twilio) account to get a phone number.
 You can either use the free trial phone number, or pay $1/month for a real phone number, but you'll need to verify any phone numbers you want to text with the trial account.
 Once you get a phone number, you'll have to save the Account SID, Auth Token, and phone number in a `.env` file in the root directory.
 You can use the `personal_info.txt` file as a template.

 You'll also need to create an [OpenAI account](https://platform.openai.com/signup) to get an [API key](https://platform.openai.com/account/api-keys).
-You'll also need to give payment information to OpenAI to use the API, but with the GPT-3.5-Turbo model it's **extremely cheap**: $0.002/1000 tokens, at one word, punctuation, special character, or space per token.
+You'll also need to give payment information to OpenAI to use the API, but with the GPT-3.5-Turbo model it's **extremely cheap**: $0.002/1000 tokens: at one word, punctuation, special character, or space per token.

 #### Install